-It is the City of range capital improvement planning stays current, as well as to determine legislative priorities and assist with budget development.
+The City updates the CIP annually to ensure the long-range capital improvement planning stays current, as well as to determine annual legislative priorities and assist with budget development.
 Your assistance in the effort is much appreciated.

 Sincerely,

 Rob Dumouchel City Manager